Skip to content

 How It Works

-1. Layers are processed by priority — highest first
+1. Layers are sorted by Priority -- highest processes first.

 Layer Priority Purpose